In Queensland, individuals and companies must hold a QBCC licence to carry out building work where it involves:

 Higher reporting standards are required for category 4-7 licensees.

-Darcy Bookkeeping are specialists.
+Darcy Bookkeeping is a specialist.
 We know the ratios, what deductions you can make, and what things are excluded (borrowing expenses, uncollectible debts or receivables, formation expenses, etc.).

 If you don’t comply with the State Government regulations which are administered through the QBCC, you risk receiving demerit points, having your licence suspended, or, at worst, even having your licence cancelled.